zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-3-formatting.md

 ---
 # User change
-title: "Contribute: Formatting"
+title: "2c) Add formatted content"

-weight: 6 # 1 is first, 2 is second, etc.
+weight: 7 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---
 <!-- ![alt-text #center](2-contribution-process.PNG "Contribution process") -->

+Refer to this section when you are have questions how to format your content correctly.

 ## Learning Path Formatting

-This section provides information about formatting different types of content.

 Use the quick links below to jump to the appropriate section for each type of formatting.